Image credit: Pixabay

 Carriers That Support Parents on the Go

 For caregivers juggling drop-offs and errands with babies in tow, Tushbaby offers a practical solution.
 The ergonomic, strappy hip carrier doubles as a storage pouch and is pediatrician-approved.
-The new Pearl model supports newborns starting at five pounds, making it a favorite for school runs or theme park adventures.
+The new Pearl model supports newborns starting at eight pounds, making it a favorite for school runs or theme park adventures.

 Parents are finding Tushbaby helpful in crowded environments like theme parks, airports, and after-school pickup lines where speed and convenience matter most.
 The hip carrier allows for quick transitions between carrying, resting, and on-the-go parenting.